koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_42_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-How to handle the necessary information technically?
+# How to handle the necessary information
+technically?
 How is the information Hand or machine Machine readable One or two coded? written label with object id dimensional barcode